 Hibernate with reboot on Linux

 For the occasional reboot to Windows, I found I was wasting a lot of time saving my work, closing my programs, rebooting, and then later reopening everything again.
-On the advice of Clarke Brunsdon, I started using suspend to disk AKA hibernate, which allowed me to switch to Windows, while saving my running programs and setup under Linux.
+I’ve started using suspend to disk AKA hibernate, which allowed me to switch to Windows, while saving my running programs and setup under Linux.

 I then searched to remove the task of powering on the computer after it has suspended and then picking Windows from the Grub boot menu, which I often forgot to do.